Luke943/CircadianDesktops/README.md

 - Icons folder - Image files used in GUI and for Windows system icons.

 ## Pyinstaller note
-An executible version of the app has been successfully tested with Pyinstaller.
-However, the Icons folder is not captured and needs to be manually copied into the directory of the .exe file created.
+An executible version of the app has been successfully tested with Pyinstaller using the command: pyinstaller CircadianDesktops/app.py --name 'Circadian Desktops' --noconsole --icon CircadianDesktops/Icons/logo.ico However, the Icons folder is not captured and needs to be manually copied into the directory of the .exe file created.